christianadriano/ML_FaultUnderstanding/README.md

 # ML_FaultUnderstanding

 ## Goal:
-investigate the factors that impact the accuracy of fault understanding.
-The analyzed factors are attributes of programmers (profession, year of experience) and tasks (duration, confidence).
+Investigate the factors that impact the accuracy of fault understanding (ability to recognize the code that is causing a software failure).
+The analyzed factors consist of attributes of programmers (profession, year of experience, coding ability) and tasks (duration, confidence, difficulty).

+## Metrics:
+* Quit rate
+* Task uptake rate
+* Qualification score
+* Task duration
+* Explanation size
+* Inter-rater reliability

 ## Data:
 Two experiments on identifying the code that is causing a software failure.